 The same thought arises every time we think over the history of our Party, the history of the revolution, and llyitsch.
 For 15 years we looked on while this man was fighting over every comma in the resolutions, against every . . . ism invented during the last 25 years, from Khvostism to Empiriocretism.
-For Lenin every such ism has always been the embodiment of some reat enemy, existing either in outside classes or in the working class, but in any case in reality.
-These isms were the feelers of reality, and he absorbed the whole of this reality into himself, studied it, thought it out, until the finished miracle appeared, and the under-ground man proved himself the most earthly man Russian reality.
+For Lenin every such ism has always been the embodiment of some real enemy, existing either in outside classes or in the working class, but in any case in reality.
+These isms were the feelers of reality, and he absorbed the whole of this reality into himself, studied it, thought it out, until the finished miracle appeared, and the under-ground man proved himself the most earthly man of Russian reality.
 History offers no second example of such a transition from subterranean revolutionist to Statesman.
 This combination of the characteristics of a leading theorist, politician, and organizer, has made Lenin the leader of the Russian Revolution.
-And that this leader should be the only one universally recognized as leader, the human touch was required, the quality which has made Lenin the beloved hero of the Russian Revolution and yet enables it to say in the end: I am His Majestv the Proletariat, the future ruler and creator of life.
-This is another factor in Lenin's greatness.
-On this day of the 25th anniversary of the Party which not only bears the responsibility for the destiny of the sixth part of the globe, but which is at the same time the main lever of proletarian victory, the Russian Communists, and every revolutionist among the proletariats of every country, are filet with the thought and the wish that this Moses, who has led the slaves from the land of bondage, may pass with us into the promised
+And that this leader should be the only one universally recognized as leader, the human touch was required, the quality which has made Lenin the beloved hero of the Russian

-He himself tries to convince us that man requires absolute
+Revolution.
+He himself tries to convince us that man requires absolute land.